jdmgroup/SNOBFit_for_chemical_optimisations/README.md

 # SnobfitClass
-Class-based wrapper for MATLAB implementation of SNOBfit optimisation algorithm, hopefully making it easier to use for reaction optimisation experiments
+Class-based wrapper for Neumaier and Huyer's MATLAB-based implementation of SNOBfit.
+This wrapper is designed to simplify the installation and use of SNOBFit, especially for chemical and other blackbox optimisations.

-The underlying files ( in +snobfcn folder ) were written by Arnold Neumaier, and can be found here: http://www.mat.univie.ac.at/~neum/software/snobfit/
+The underlying files (which may be found in the "+snobfcn" folder) were written by Arnold Neumaier, and can be found here: http://www.mat.univie.ac.at/~neum/software/snobfit/

 The paper describing the SNOBFit algorithm and its implementation can be found here: